linlupin/sHHT/README.md

 Here we can compare the conventional HHT with EEMD and sHHT using the following two flow charts.
 ![shht](https://github.com/linlupin/sHHT/blob/main/sHHT.png)

 In our investigations, we considered the stationary signal @ 1 Hz and chirp signals in linear and lograrithmic behavior.
-We assume a sinusoidal signal of sin(2πft) while f=0.1*(t+0.01) for a linear chirp signal and f=2^{0.1*t} for a logarithmic chirp signal.
+We assume a sinusoidal signal of sin(2πft) while f=0.1*(t+0.01) for a linear chirp signal and f=2^{0.1*t} for a exponential chirp signal.